fourjuaneight/blog/content/about.md

 draft: false
 ---

 Hi, I'm [Juan Villela](https://www.juanvillela.dev/) and I like websites.
-Most of my time is spent making them for strangers online.
+Most of my time is spent making them for others online.
 When I'm not working, I'm probably still coding.

 Writing isn't my strong suit.
-But I do it quite often.
+But I do it ~~quite often~~ from time to time.
 It's therapeutic and helps me clear my head.
-In this blog, I write notable things of interest and some of my coding projects.
-I'm not sure what else to say so here's a list:
+In this blog, I write about notable things I find interesting and some of my coding projects.
+I'm not sure what else to say so here's a list of "fun facts" about me, I guess:

 - I like stickers.
+Almost every electronic I own is covered in stickers.
 - From time to time I build mechanical keyboards.
-- I'm somewhat into audio gear.
+- I love cooking.
+It relieves my stress, makes me happy, and feel an immense sense of accomplishment almost immediately.
-- I really like cooking.
+- I like JRPGs.
+Like the 200-hour-long, convoluted storyline, with 30 characters type of JRPGs.
-- I'm big into JRPGs, but mostly the older stuff.
-- I ~~collect~~ hoard Magic The Gathering cards.
+- I ~~collect~~ hoard Magic The Gathering cards, which are kept in a cool binder I almost never open.
+For some reason, I also keep a record of which cards I own on a database and render it on a nice UI on this site.
+You can check it out on the [MTG](/mtg/) page.
 - I really like making lists.
+It's a concise, well-structured, and simple method of conveying your thoughts for others to understand.
 - I delivered a baby once.
+It was not magical for me, the staff on the ambulance, or the person giving birth.
+It's the most stressful I've ever been in my life.

 ## Work